Lạng Sơn province: Topography

-Demographics
+Climate

+Population

 According to the General Statistics Office of the Government of Vietnam, the population of Lạng Sơn Province, as of 2019, was 781,655 with a density of 94 persons per km2 over a total land area of 8310.09 km2.
 The male population during this period was 399,410 while the female population was 382,245.
 The rural population was 621,841 against an urban population of 159,814 (about 26% of the rural population).

 There are about 40 ethnic groups in Lạng Sơn recognized by the Vietnamese government.
 Each ethnicity has their own language, traditions, and subculture.
-Nùng comprised 42.90% of the population, followed by Tày at 36.08% and Vietnamese at 16.09%.
-The remainder are mostly Dao, Hoa, Sán Chay and Hmong.

-Nung dialects include Nùng Phan Slinh in eastern Lạng Sơn, Nùng Cháo around Lạng Sơn city, and Nùng Inh in western Lạng Sơn.
+Nùng comprised 42.90% of the population, followed by Tày at 36.08% and Kinh at 16.09%.
+The remainder are mostly Yao, Tanka, Sán Chay and Hmoob.
+Nungz dialects include Nùng Phan Slinh in eastern Lạng Sơn, Nùng Cháo around Lạng Sơn city, and Nùng Inh in western Lạng Sơn.